minister19/RL_pytorch/6_rl_framework_example/README.md

 1. Evaluate how (close) have our indicators revealed nature of money/fund flow in the market, given a fixed period.
 2. Be aware if training more than enough times, model is overfitting (loss drops, rise and drop again).
+3. What signal should have feedback and what should not?
+Should margin and withdraw always present for a signal?

 - Find the relationships:
   - eps decay - memory capacity